simplesourcing/simplesourcing.github.io/pages/docs/aggregates/eventaggregators.md

 permalink: eventaggregators.html
 ---

-An `Aggregator` is a function which takes the current aggregate, applies an event to it to produce a new updated aggregate.
+An event handler, or event aggregator, is a function which takes the current aggregate, applies an event to it to produce a new updated aggregate.
-One `Aggregator` is required for each event.
+One [`Aggregator`](/apidocs/io/simplesource/api/Aggregator.html) is required for each event.

 ### Event aggregator DSL

-An aggregator `AggregatorBuilder` builder can be used to define aggregator functions for multiple event types from a set of single-event aggregators.
+An aggregator [`AggregatorBuilder`](/apidocs/io/simplesource/dsl/AggregatorBuilder.html) builder can be used to define aggregator functions for multiple event types from a set of single-event aggregators.

 For example: